rebelsky/csc207c/_mps/classical-encryption.md

 ## Submitting your work

+Make sure your project includes a `README.md` file (see below).

 Please submit all of your work on the project to Gradescope by using the GitHub submission method.
 If you are unable to do so, upload all of your files to Gradescope.

+### README.md

+Each of your online submissions should include a `README.md` file with the following contents:

+1. Your name

+2. A one sentence description of the content of this submission

+3. A list of the resources you used---organic or inorganic---to complete this assignment and how they helped you complete the assignment, one sentence per such resource.
+   Examples of resources include tutors, fellow students (within the bounds of the course's policy on collaboration), or online resources such as StackOverflow.

+4. A link to the GitHub repository you set up for this project.

 ## Grading rubric